Joe L. “Joey” Cope, JD

 Lori Anne has served in ACU’s online academic programs since 2007 working in Master of Arts in Conflict Management and Resolution program as an online course developer, the practicum coordinator, and as an online course facilitator in Negotiation and Mediation, Managing Conflict in Schools, Managing Conflict in the Workplace, Communication and Conflict Theory, and Advanced Mediation courses.
 She also served as co-trainer for program’s Conflict Resolution Residency Session – a five day, practice-based negotiation and mediation training, and the 40-Hour Basic Mediation Training.

-Amanda Korkow, EdD
+Amanda Goetzke, EdD

 Lacy Castleman, MEd

-Lacy’s most recent higher education experience includes serving as the Quality Enhancement Plan Coordinator and then the Curriculum Coordinator, while also serving as an Adjunct Accounting Professor for Collin College.
+Lacy’s higher education experience includes serving as the Quality Enhancement Plan Coordinator and the Curriculum Coordinator, while also serving as an Adjunct Accounting Professor for Collin College.
 In these roles she worked closely with faculty, staff, and administrators from divisions throughout the college on projects such as the implementation of district-wide student-success initiatives, curriculum management and development, and establishing resources to guide the curriculum revision and development processes.
 Lacy’s educational background includes earning a Bachelor of Business Administration in Accounting and a Master of Education from Texas State University, as well as additional graduate hours in both Accounting and Higher Education Leadership from Texas A&M – Commerce

 Sarah Laster, MS, MBA

-Course Materials & Technology Specialist
+Course Materials and Instructional Design Support Specialist